 How to Apply

 Thank you for your interest in JWF.
 Our Grant Guidelines and decision making timeline are below.

 JWF supports programs, projects, and initiatives that advance social change by expanding opportunities for Jewish women, their families, and community.
 We consider requests for single-year funding on a year-to-year basis, with a maximum grant amount of $20,000.

-The JWF Grant Cycle will begin in January 2023 and is an Israel and Overseas Grant Cycle Only.
-JWF will begin accepting grant proposals on January 17, 2023.
-Applications will be accepted through February 17, 2023.
-Our next Local Grant Cycle will begin in January 2024.
+JWF has completed the grants cycle for 2023.
+The Local JWF Grant Cycle will open on January 8, 2024.
 If there are immediate needs please contact Mara Moss at Moss@jfmd.org.
 To be eligible for a grant, your organization must be recognized as tax-exempt under section 501(c)(3) of the Internal Revenue Code or use a fiscal agent with an IRS 501(c)(3) designation.
 We do not provide support directly to individuals, political organizations, or units of government; nor for loans, scholarships to individuals, capital campaigns, general operating support, or fundraising events.

 Organizations may apply for consecutive grants for the same program for up to three years.
 The third and final year must be a 1:1 challenge grant.
 Previous funding for a program does not guarantee continued support.